 Uninstalling Programs: You should remove all those installed programs such as rarely used programs.

 Disabling startup programs: You can save some RAM and CPU stress by disabling the programs when windows start.
 To do that open Task manager and from the “startup” tab and see if there are unwanted programs you can disable.
-Disabling driver related program has not advised either program those publishers is Microsoft or Google.
+Disabling driver-related programs is not advised.

 8. Refresh your Computer.